dataswift/open-source-developer-portal/app/guides/sandbox-setup/index.md

 ## Overview

-1. Create a master Sandbox account with a valid email address belonging to you.
+1. Create a Sandbox account with a valid email address belonging to you
-2. Use your master account and the Sandbox Console interface to create a child account with funds and attached bank accounts.
+2. Generate API credentials using your Sandbox account
-3. Create API credentials using the child Sandbox account.
+2. Get an SDK and enable Sandbox mode

 <nav class="pager-nav">
 <a href="" style="display:none;"></a>
-<a href="01-create-master-account.html">Next step: Create a master Sandbox account</a>
+<a href="01-create-sandbox-account.html">Next step: Create a Sandbox account</a>
 </nav>